mikesealey/ci_pp1/README.md

 # Totally Baked Cake Co.
 _A website dedicated to showing the finest baked goods in North Wales, as part of  a Level 5 Diploma in Web Application Development_

-This project will borrow heavily from the real life bakery business by the same name, run by my sister, but will not seek to replace any existing business page, nor will it make any guarantees of factual accuracy with regards to ingredients, dietary requirements, or calorie content.
+*Disclaimer: This project will borrow heavily from the real life bakery business by the same name, run by my sister, but will not seek to replace any existing business page, nor will it make any guarantees of factual accuracy with regards to ingredients, dietary requirements, or calorie content.*

+This website, Totally Baked Cake Co, is an online presence for a family-run home-bakery based in Flintshire, North Wales.
+The aims of this website are to provide a landing point for sales leads and interest generated both online and in person.
+Having a mobile friendly design layout means that people could be directed to the website during an in-person meeting and left to explore more options.

-# Contents
+## Contents
 * [User Stories](#user-stories)
 * [Design Considerations](#design-considerations)
   * [Creating a wireframe](#creating-a-wireframe)